-In order to borrow student or parent loans—or to see if they might be a good option for you and your family—you must complete a FAFSA for each academic year you want loan funding.
-Generally, you will start loan repayment six months after you graduate or leave college.
+In order to explore options for student loans, you must complete a FAFSA for each academic year you want loan funding.
+Generally, you will start loan repayment six months after you graduate or leave school.

 Please note that North Park is not the lender or servicer of any student loan.
 If you do access student loans, you are responsible for submitting correct, current address information to your lender/servicer for any loans you take out.
 This is especially important as you leave North Park and enter repayment.
 Name and address information updated at North Park will not be forwarded to your lender/servicer.

-If you do not qualify for a subsidized loan, but still complete your FAFSA and are enrolled at least half-time, you may borrow an unsubsidized Stafford Loan.
-Interest on this loan will accrue throughout the life of the loan, but you are not required to make interest payments while in school.
+Graduate students may be eligible for federal unsubsidized Stafford Loans.
+Interest will accrue throughout the life of the loan, but you are not required to make interest payments while in school.

-Stafford Loans for undergraduate students that are disbursed on or after July 1, 2016, will have an interest rate of 3.76%.
+Stafford Loans for graduate students that are disbursed on or after July 1, 2017, will have an interest rate of 6.00%

 You do not have to make payments on your Stafford Loans while you are in school.
 Repayment begins six months after you cease to be enrolled at least half-time (six credits for undergraduate students; four credits for graduate students), and lasts at least 10 years.
 However, your loan servicer may provide other options for deferment or graduated repayment depending on your financial circumstances when you are no longer is school.
 There is no penalty for prepayment.